-All student participants in sanctioned tournaments must be registered participants of AMTA.
+All students participating in sanctioned tournaments must be registered with AMTA.
 Each student must complete an online registration form on or before the Monday preceding the first AMTA-sanctioned tournament for that year.
 Each student must register with AMTA once per academic year.
 Individual information about students will not be released to any organization outside AMTA pursuant to AMTA's Privacy Policy.
 The Tournament Administration Committee shall create the registration form and enforce this rule.